yydderf/blog/content/posts/Windows Process.md

 tags:
   - Windows
   - OperatingSystem
+Description: Contains information about the resources used by a process on windows, and the characteristics a process can have.
 ---
 # Windows Process

-### Description

-Contains information about the resources used by a process on windows, and the characteristics a process can have.

 ### Memory Types